seanjudelyons/semantic/README.md

 ## About

-`semantic` is a command line tool which uses Machine Learning vectors to find similar words in a text document.
+`semantic` is a command line tool which uses GloVe vectors to find similar words in a text document.

 ## Installation